endpointmanager/networkusage-powershell/README.md

 (Derived from ConnectionProfile.GetConnectionCost())

 ### Get-DataPlanStatus
-Gets the current domain authentication status for a network connection.
-Possible values are defined by DomainConnectivityLevel.
+Gets the current status of the data plan associated with the connection.
-(Derived from ConnectionProfile.GetConnectionCost())
+(Derived from ConnectionProfile.GetDataPlanStatus())
+> A data plan can be configured in the Windows-Settings UI (Network & Internet -> Data usage -> Set/Edit Limit) on WWAN Connections.
+(Maybe grayed out if the costs of connections are configured by GPO, e.g. "Set 4G Cost" is set to "Unrestricted")
+The measured data may differ from your service provider's measurement.

 ### Get-DomainConnectivityLevel
 Gets the current domain authentication status for a network connection.
 Possible values are defined by DomainConnectivityLevel.